- What kind of Passport and Visa do I require?

 - What currency is used?

 The Euro (€) is the official currency of the Republic of Ireland.
 In Northern Ireland (U.K.), the British Sterling Pound (£) is the official currency.
 U.S. dollars are not accepted.
 Credit cards are accepted everywhere.
 ATM’s are found everywhere in Ireland including the airports.
+British Sterling Pound (£) is the currency throughout England, Scotland and Wales.
+And the Euro is the currency of France.
+Again, Credit / debit cards are accepted everywhere.

-- Should I tip in Ireland?
+- Should I tip on a Joyce's Ireland tour?

 If you think someone did an excellent job and you want to tip, people would accept the tip with much gratitude.
 In pubs, the bartender does not expect a tip.
 If you go into a pub you will need to order your drink at the bar.
 You will be expected to tip in restaurants.
 You will also need to tip taxi drivers.